Advanced Interface¶

 Element Count¶

-Normally you may not use this interface directly.
-The following call can obtain the number of elements matched by your current selector.
+You usually will not use this interface directly.
+The following call returns the number of elements matched by your current selector.

 >>> element.count()